Kkrommm24/Kkrommm24/README.md

     <img src="https://logotyp.us/files/mips.svg" alt="mysql" width="40" height="40"/>
 </p>

-"There is no better choice than the one you make with confidence in the present moment."
+"There is no better choice than the one you make in the present moment."